venkat-siddarth/weather-bot/README.md

 # weather-bot
+<strong>BOT LINK:</strong><a href="https://discord.com/api/oauth2/authorize?client_id=893536524682035200&permissions=534723947584&scope=bot
-This is a discord bot which gives the live weather information of specified place
+This is a discord bot which gives the live weather information of specified place">DISCORD BOT</a>

 <table>